arpitbatra123/komura-api/readme.md

 ```

 - Install project's dependencies by running `npm i`
-- Add key to now secrets by running `npx now secret add goodreads_key your_key_here`
+- Add key to vercel secrets by running `npx vercel secret add goodreads_key your_key_here`
-- Start the server by running `npx now dev`
+- Start the server by running `npm run serve`
 - Send a `GET` request to `http://localhost:3000/api`
 - You'll get something like this as the response: